williamsouef/Travel-Booking-App-SwiftUI/README.md

 #  Booking Travel App

-- E-commerce app to book an hotel and activities.
+- E-commerce travel booking app to book hotels and activities.

 ## Technologies Used
 - Swift